Last Updated on

 Time in app is key

 With their infinite scroll and numerous engagement mechanisms, Shein and Temu’s apps are designed to maximize the usage time.
-The longer they hold on to you, the higher the likelihood that you’ll end up buying something.
+The longer they hold on to you, the higher the chance that you’ll end up buying something.

 Classic CRO techniques work